cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The `Histogram` validity circuit checks for one-hotness in two steps, by checking that the encoded measurement consists of ones and zeros, and by checking that the sum of all elements in the encoded measurement is equal to one.
-All the individual checks are combined together in a random linear combination.
+The individual checks constitute the output of the circuit.

 As in the `SumVec` validity circuit ({{prio3sumvec}}), the first part of the validity circuit uses the `ParallelSum` gadget to perform range checks while